fastrgv/AdaVenture/README.md

 * Zoom key z (return to default) is now incremental, like n & f;
 * Revised game Controller settings;
-* Now deliver 7z archives for better compression and simplicity of extraction on all platforms.
+* Now deliver 7z archives for better compression and simplicity of extraction on all 3 platforms.

-**ver 1.3.9 -- 13dec18**

-* Added zoom keys z,n,f [default,Nearer,Further] to supplement mouse wheel.

-**ver 1.3.8 -- 7dec18**

-* Added exterior wind sound;
-* Improved portability of linux build;

 ## More change-history at end of file

 ## AdaVenture Game Description
-AdaVenture is a kid-friendly retro point & click game, essentially intended to be a minimal extension to 3D of the original 2D Atari game named "Adventure".
+AdaVenture is a kid-friendly retro point & click game, intended to be a minimal extension to 3D of the original 2D Atari game named "Adventure".
 Now runs on Windows, OSX, and GNU/Linux.

 Set in ancient Persia, it begins outside the castle of the young King Xerxes, who inherited a magical golden chalice from his father, Darius the Great.
 Coveted by Greek foes King Leonidas of Sparta and King Minos of Crete, the chalice has been stolen.